An12854/redstone-armor-and-tools/README.md

 Mod that adds Redstone armor and tools.

-Boredom is wack, so i decided to make armor and tools made out of Redstone in MCreator just out of spite for modding gatekeepers.
+~~Boredom is wack, so i decided to make armor and tools made out of Redstone in MCreator just out of spite for modding gatekeepers.~~
+As of now, I've decided to remake this project in a proper IDE for proper open-source code

 ### Adds: